 TCM: What about center of gravity with long versus short bed trucks?

 Dustin: Long bed or short, the center of gravity is really forward with the 625.
 That means the weight is well distributed across all four wheels.
-Also, at 1,285 pounds dry, it works with almost any half ton truck.
+Also, at 1,285 pounds dry, it is a lightweight truck camper that works with almost any half ton truck.

 Above: The graphics feature hunter orange and green camouflage

 TCM: Who are you imagining will be the customer for the 625?

 Dustin: Hunters and fisherman are our primary target.
 We gave the 625 a natural-feel graphics package.
 You can see the leaf in the graphics.
 Then we highlighted it with a hunter orange, and accented it with camouflage.

 Above: Porta-potti cabinet in the 625

 We designed the 625 with a built-in porta-potti cabinet.
 A porta-potti fits into the cabinet, and the cabinet door shuts.
 The cabinet doesn’t have a bottom style, so the porta-potti can easily slide on the floor.
 You don’t have to see it, until you use it.

 The porta-potti is an option on the 625, but we haven’t sold one yet without it.
 Even if you only use it once in a while, you’ll be glad you have it.

 Above: The interior of the Travel Lite 625 – click to enlarge